-At December 31, 2021, committed line-of-credit agreements totaling approximately \$10.0 million were available to the Bank from unaffiliated banks, subject to interest at then-current rates.
+At December 31, 2022, committed line-of-credit agreements totaling approximately \$10,000 were available to the Bank from unaffiliated banks, subject to interest at then-current rates.
 Such lines generally provide for interest at the lending bank's prime rate or other money market rates.
 These arrangements require total combined compensating balances of at least \$485 maintained in a demand deposit account.
-The compensating balance is included in cash and cash equivalents at December 31, 2021.
+The compensating balance is included in cash and cash equivalents.
+There was no balance on line-of-credit agreements at December 31, 2022 and 2021.